joseluis/huion-linux-drivers/README.md

 # Quick and Dirty Linux support for Huion Kamvas GT-191

+## NOTE: CURRENTLY REQUIRES WORKAROUND TO PROPERLY FUNCTION!
+**See [Issue #1](https://github.com/benthor/HuionKamvasGT191LinuxDriver/issues/1#issuecomment-351207116) for a description of the problem and [this post](https://github.com/benthor/HuionKamvasGT191LinuxDriver/issues/1#issuecomment-351207116) for a (temporary) workaround.**

 ## Backstory

 In the summer of 2017, I bought a [Huion Kamvas GT-191](https://www.huiontablet.com/all-products/pen-tablet-monitor/kamvas-gt-191.html).
 It's a device that combines a stylus digitizer tablet with a full HD display.
 The idea is that you use the stylus to draw right on the screen.